michaelschiltz/Japanese_History_1/README.md

 Undergraduate students often find it challenging to read scientific articles; and indeed, the format that characterizes scientific publications is quite different from what may have been familiar in highschool.
 [Here](https://en.wikipedia.org/wiki/SQ3R) is a digest of a comprehensive reading method called SQ3R; there also exists a [longer guide](https://www.ucc.vt.edu/academic_support/online_study_skills_workshops/SQ3R_improving_reading_comprehension.html).

+UPDATE: I am also very fond of [this discussion on the LSE Imppact blog](https://blogs.lse.ac.uk/impactofsocialsciences/2016/05/09/how-to-read-and-understand-a-scientific-paper-a-guide-for-non-scientists/).

 #### Grading System

 As this course (just as my other courses) [does not believe in the usefulness of final grades](https://www.youtube.com/watch?v=KShfEMy8UZQ), evaluation will be based on: **reading notes** (to be turned in *weekly*), **class discussions** (other means of evaluation may be discussed with the students), and so on.
 There is no paper to be written; instead, students are asked to make ‘smart’, elaborate and interactive presentations (these are a *must*: presentations will aid you in keeping track of the idea you intend to develop, and are a great tool for your colleagues).
 They are responsible for putting the presented reading in context, and act as ‘moderator’ for the follow-up discussion.